Open multicurrency accounts in GBP, USD, EUR, CHF, NGN today! Get Started!

 Unlike banks, OhentPay offers a transparent and affordable solution.
 You'll see exactly what you pay upfront, with competitive exchange rates and no surprise charges.

 The question of "How much do banks charge for international transfers?" – the answer depends on several factors.
-Unlike a flat fee you might pay for domestic transactions, international transfers involve different charges that can vary.

-The costs can vary from country to country because bank fees, regulations, and even currency exchange rates can differ depending on the sending and receiving countries.
 It can also vary from bank to bank, based on different bank structures.
 Here's the breakdown of the factors that contribute to the total cost banks charge to send money abroad:

 Want to send money to your loved ones back home?
 Download the OhentPay app and create an account for free here.

-Bank Fees:
+Bank fees:

 Although banks typically charge a percentage of the amount you're transferring, which can vary from 1% to 4%, depending on your bank, the amount you're sending, and the destination country.
-Here's a breakdown of bank fees on international transactions:

-• Outgoing Fees: This is the fee charged by your bank for initiating the transfer.
+• Outgoing fees: This is the fee charged by your bank for initiating the transfer.

-• Incoming Fees: The recipient's bank might also charge a fee to receive the funds.
+• Incoming fees: The recipient's bank might also charge a fee to receive the funds.

 • Initiation fees: Phone or in-branch transfers might be more expensive than online transfers.